Junpengalaitp/job_model_training/README.md

   I want to keep the model size small, but I also want the general entities from en-core-web-lg, so this is how I trained the model:
   1. Started with an en-core-web-sm model as custom model.
-  2. Get those general entity indices from en-core-web-lg model(automated).
+  2. Get those general entity annotation from en-core-web-lg model(automated).
-  3. Get those custom entity indices from the custom model(automated).
+  3. Get those custom entity annotation from the custom model(automated).
-  4. Add the custom entity indices that were not recognized or mislabeled by the custom model(manual).
+  4. Add the custom entity annotation that were not recognized or mislabeled by the custom model(manual).
   5. During training, I combined my own custom entity annotation and those general entities from en-core-web-lg.
-  6. Run annotation test, check there weren't any mislabeled entities or overlapping entities.
+  6. Run annotation result test, check there weren't any mislabeled entities or overlapping entities.
-  7. Update the custom model with the combined entity annotations.
+  7. Update the custom model with the combined entity annotations(automated).

 ## Related Module
 * alaitp-job-keywords